 - Second degree: The cervix drops to the level just inside the opening of the vagina.

 - Third degree: The cervix is outside the vagina.

 - Fourth degree: The entire uterus is outside the vagina.
 This condition is also called procidentia.
 This is caused by weakness in all of the supporting muscles.

 - Other conditions are usually associated with prolapsed uterus.
 They weaken the muscles that hold the uterus in place:

 - Cystocele: A herniation (or bulging) of the upper front vaginal wall where a part of the bladder bulges into the vagina.
 It’s also called a prolapsed bladder.
 This may lead to urinary frequency, urgency, retention, and incontinence (loss of urine).

 - Enterocele: The herniation of the upper rear vaginal wall where a small bowel portion bulges into the vagina.
 Standing leads to a pulling sensation and backache that is relieved when you lie down.

 - Rectocele: The herniation of the lower rear vaginal wall where the rectum bulges into the vagina.
 This makes bowel movements difficult, to the point that you may need to push on the inside of your vagina to empty your bowel.

-Prolapsed Uterus Causes
+Prolapsed Uterus Causes and Risk Factors

 - Weakness in the pelvic muscles with advancing age